Claualvarez/ECCB2020/Superimposition.md

 _______
-## Exercise 1
+## Exercise 1: 4xpx vs. 2p0n
-Let's start by aligning two structures that share a homologous domain.
+Let's start by superimposing the structure of Bacteriohemerythrin to 2p0n, a possible homolog that we identified using [HHpred](https://github.com/Claualvarez/ECCB2020/blob/master/Searching.md).

 **1. Download the PDB coordinates files of [Bacteriohemeritrin](https://www.ebi.ac.uk/pdbe/entry/pdb/4xpx/) from _Methylococcus capsulatus str.
 Bath_ and the [Hypothetical protein NMB1532](https://www.ebi.ac.uk/pdbe/entry/pdb/2p0n) from _Neisseria meningitidis MC58_ and save them in your working_directory.**